-This image cropped up in my facebook feed today.
+An image cropped up in my facebook feed today.
 The issues it discusses are things I’ve thought about quite a bit, and I think this little story brings together the threads in a fairly powerful way.
-First the image, and then some discussion.
+Here is the text:

 I was reminded of a viral blog post I ran across a year ago, posted on a mommy blog and provocatively called “You Didn’t Thank Me for Punching You in the Face.”